Skip to main content

 Defining the Risk Severity

-You assign risk Severity to a behavior rule form its Actions > Advanced tab:
+You assign risk Severity to a behavior rule form its Actions > Advanced tab.
+This value is reflected in the Behavior Alerts dashboard other dashboards where risk values are shown.

 It's based on Period (e.g., daily), and Frequency.
 For example, you can set an email rule that sets a "Low" risk severity when a user sends 5 emails (frequency) in a day (period) but "High" severity when they send >10 emails.
 You can take different rule actions based on the frequency and severity.
 For example, Warn action for the "Low" risk event and Block action for the "High" risk event.